calvinbakker/conversion-factor-for-shape-index/readme.md

 [3] 🔬 A paper where this quantity is relevant for cells is: [Role of cell deformability in the two-dimensional melting of biological tissues](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.2.045602), by Yan-Wei Li and Massimo Pica Ciamarra.

 [4] 🧮 An established numerical integration method.
 See: [Wikipedia](https://en.wikipedia.org/wiki/Simpson%27s_rule).

+## 🔎 Further reading

+See the following paper for more information about cellular Potts model neighbourhood choices (like the Moore neighbourhood): [The biophysical nature of cells: potential cell behaviours revealed by analytical and computational studies of cell surface mechanics](https://doi.org/10.1186/s13628-015-0022-x), by Ramiro Magno, Verônica A Grieneisen & Athanasius FM Marée.